*Summer Shipping Notice*

 I bet someone is working on an app for this (haha), but until there's a way to smell through our phones/computers, this one is tricky!

 Every nose is different and picks up the notes in a fragrance differently, and some scent blends are just tough to describe!
 We do our best to provide photos that accurately depict our products and descriptions that highlight the main notes in your fragrance so you have a good idea of what to expect.
 Keep in mind scents smell different cold (unlit) vs. hot (lit), and a reed diffuser will be a different experience than a wax option.

 If a fragrance is strong for your taste, move it to a larger, more open space to diffuse the scent.
 If you find a scent too mild, try it in a smaller bedroom, bathroom, or office to really fill your space!
 For diffusers, more reeds = more scent.

-If you want to test the scents fairly inexpensively before placing a larger order, consider the wax melt scent sampler.
-This includes all of the scents in our line, so you can try them all to find your favorites!
+If you want to test the scents fairly inexpensively before placing a larger order, consider the wax melt or tealight scent samplers.
+The samplers include all of the scents in our standard line, so you can try them all to find your favorites!

 If you're in the Dallas-Fort Worth area, check us out in person at the Lone Star Mercantile in Allen 7 days a week.
 We have a limited selection of our inventory available in the Out of the Woods booth (my dad's).